 MOD RCC/8A16/5

 u) In Region 2, these channels may be operated as single-frequency channels, subject to coordination with affected administrations.
-(WRC-12)
+Administrations should take appropriate actions including limiting output power to 1 W and, where necessary, not allowing channels 2078, 2019, 2079 and 2020 to transmit from ships, to prevent blocking of the reception of the channels AIS1, AIS2, ASM1 and ASM2 (WRC-15)

 Reasons: The split of the channels 78, 19, 79, 20 and the use of the upper legs of these channels for transmission from ships could block the AIS and ASM equipment.
 Therefore it is proposed that in order to prevent blocking of reception of AIS and ASM transmissions from other stations, all possible measures be taken, including limiting output power and, in extreme cases, prohibiting transmission from ships.

 MOD RCC/8A16/6

 v) After 1 January 2017, in the Netherlands, these channels may continue to be operated as duplex frequency channels, subject to coordination with affected administrations.
-(WRC-12)
+Administrations should take appropriate actions including limiting output power to 1 W and, where necessary, not allowing channels 2078, 2019, 2079 and 2020 to transmit from ships, to prevent blocking of reception of the channels AIS1, AIS2, ASM1 and ASM2.
+(WRC-15)

 Reasons: The split of the channels 78, 19, 79, 20 and the use of the upper legs of these channels for transmission from ships could block the AIS and ASM equipment.
 Therefore it is proposed that in order to prevent blocking of reception of AIS and ASM transmissions from other stations, all possible measures be taken, including limiting output power and, in extreme cases, prohibiting transmission from ships.